wenkaiingermany/NCE_03/Lesson_26.md

 M: What has they decided to call the stadium?
 W: No one has come up with a good name.

+wanted: 诚聘，求购
+help wanted section

+W: Since when do you read the Sunday Times?
+M: Since I discovered its big help-wanted section.

+The fugitive is wanted by the police.

+### No one can avoid being influenced by advertisements.
+avoid v. 避免
+avoid doing
+No one can avoid being influenced by society.
+No one can avoid being tempted by money.
+No one can avoid making mistakes.

+Everyone is influenced by advertisements.

+Everyone admits that ...
+No one can deny that ...

+Everyone is attracted by ...
+No one can resist ...

+### Much as we may pride ourselves on our good taste, we are no longer free to choose the things we want, for advertising exerts a subtle influence on us.

+pride oneself on ...
+take pride in ...
+be proud of ...

+Although we may much pride ourselves on our good taste, ...
+Much as we may pride ourselves on our good taste, ...

+Although I much admire Newton as a scientist, I don't like him as a man.
+Much as I admire ...

+Although we may be proud of our good taste, ...
+Proud as we may be of our good taste, ...

+Although she is beautiful, I still don't like her.
+Beautiful as she is, I still don't like her.

+Although he tries, he never seems able to do the work beautifully.
+Try as he does, ...

+Although he is a child, he can make a living.
+Child as he is, ...

+be free to do ...
+You are free to choose the things you want.

+freely
+You can choose the things you want freely.

+be at liberty to do
+You are at liberty to choose the things you want.

 ### During a radio programme, a company of biscuit manufacturers- once asked listeners to bake biscuits and send them to their factory.

 bake: 用烤箱烤制面食